 You left this world 23 years before I discovered it, I can only say that I would like to have known you.
 I have no doubt that you were a woman of strength and character.
-Even though only a short span separates our lives, you grew up in a vastly different world than the one I have experienced these two-score and fourteen years of my pilgrimage, as it were.
-You grew up in the shadow of the Civil war, daughter of a veteran of a lost cause.
+Even though only a short span separates our lives, you grew up in a vastly different world than the one I have experienced these two-score and sixteen years of my pilgrimage, as it were.
+You grew up in the shadow of the Civil war, the daughter of a veteran of a lost cause.
 You experienced life on a frontier, where life was hard and uncertain, It was the edge, where a misstep or snake bite could mean death, where two cultures were still clashing with sudden, often unexpected, violence.
 A life few people of the tame lands of the east understood.

 If only I could speak to you, what would I say?
 Would I try to explain the world in which I dwell?
 Or would I simply wish to sit and hear of your life?

 To hear of the dangers and hardships you faced, but also the joys and happinesses you had as a child, a favorite doll, the favorite meal that your mother made.
 How you felt when holding your first child for the first time.
-I would hear from what well you drew strength on the long, lonely nights when Sam was hundreds of miles and weeks away and the days ahead seemingly endless.
+I would hear from what well you drew strength on the long, lonely nights when Sam was hundreds of miles and weeks away and the hard days ahead seemingly endless.

 I could ask you how you felt near the end of your life, knowing that the land upon which you had labored and built a home and life was swallowed by the waters of progress.
-What did you think, seeing the walls of steel reinforced concrete rising to block the valleys of the Colorado, to power and provide a constant supply of water to the growing towns
+What did you think, seeing the walls of steel reinforced concrete rising to block the valleys of the Colorado, to power and provide a constant supply of water to the growing towns.

-I know that you would likely find that eyesore of a castle off Park Road 4 just as appalling and ludicrous as I do, and maybe we could share a laugh about it.
+I know that you would likely find that landscape dominating eyesore of a castle off Park Road 4 just as appalling and ludicrous as I do, and maybe we could share a laugh about it.

 Perhaps I would simply thank you, for without your life mine would not be.
-And I would ask if you are proud of me, this odd descendant among your uncountable descendants, most of whom, I suppose have never heard of or even pondered you, because this is the way of the world, the past and it’s people remembered briefly, then forgotten as the river of time flows onto the sea of eternity.
+And I would ask if you are proud of me, this odd descendant among your uncountable descendants, most of whom, I suppose have never heard of or even pondered you, because this is the way of the world, the past and its people remembered briefly, then forgotten as the river of time flows onto the sea of eternity.

-I am grateful, for what I know of you, and for the opportunity of knowing what I know of your life.
+I am grateful for what I know of you, and for the opportunity of knowing what I know of your life.